MichaelCurrin/bing-image-creator-scraper/docs/browser-history.md

     C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles
     ```
 1. Find the relevant directory for your profile and go into it.
-1. Find the `places.sqlite` file.
+1. Find the `places.sqlite` file, which is a SQLite database.
-1. Copy that file into this repo in the `imagescraper/var/browser_raw` directory.
+1. Copy that file into this repo in the `imagescraper/var/browser_raw` directory and keep the name the same.
-1. Get relevant URLs out and write to a text file using this command:
+1. Get relevant URLs out and write to a text file by using this command:
     ```sh
     make firefox
     ```